Lucrezia Tornabuoni: Patronage

 Lucrezia was a significant patron of the arts.
 She commissioned the Morgante by Luigi Pulci, who called her "a famous lady in our century", and supported many poets, including Bernardo Bellincioni and Angelo Poliziano, who later became a tutor to her grandchildren by Lorenzo.
 Similarly, religious institutions relied on Lucrezia's patronage.
 She was responsible for the addition of the Chapel of the Visitation in the Basilica of San Lorenzo in Florence and noted for donating many votive statues of her family to numerous churches.
 She was known to be devoted to John the Baptist, patron saint of Florence.
 After she became ill in 1467, she believed her recovery was due to the intercession of Saint Romuald and supported the hermitage that he had founded at Camaldoli from then on.

 Author

 Lucrezia wrote religious stories, plays, and poetry.
 She wrote stories about Esther, Susanna, Tobias, John the Baptist, and Judith.
 She recommended poets in her circle to use chivalric themes, which some of them did.
 In part, her works were written to inspire and educate her grandchildren.
 She read some of her poems to famous poets, comparing their compositions and exchanging humorous poems with Bellincioni.
 Poliziano admired her poetry and would read her poems to his students.
 Lucrezia's poetry work was printed and published four years after she died.
 Some of her poems were set to popular tunes and performed publicly.
-Click below to read the Sacred Narratives by Lucrezia Tornabuoni, edited and translated by Jane Tylus from University of Chicago Press (2001).